TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

 .. function:: new_class(name, bases=(), kwds=None, exec_body=None)

-   Creates a class object dynamically using the appropriate metaclass.
+   Creates a kundi object dynamically using the appropriate metaclass.

-   The first three arguments are the components that make up a class definition header: the class name, the base classes (in order), the keyword arguments (such as ``metaclass``).
+   The first three arguments are the components that make up a class definition header: the kundi name, the base classes (in order), the keyword arguments (such as ``metaclass``).

-   The *exec_body* argument is a callback that is used to populate the freshly created class namespace.
-It should accept the class namespace as its sole argument and update the namespace directly with the class contents.
+   The *exec_body* argument is a callback that is used to populate the freshly created kundi namespace.
+It should accept the kundi namespace as its sole argument and update the namespace directly with the class contents.
 If no callback is provided, it has the same effect as passing in ``lambda ns: ns``.